lindsay-greene/datchat-ui-design/README.md

 # datchat-ui-design

-Thought exercise for DatChat chatbot - designing a mobile-friendly interface U-ex
+Exercise for DatChat for Fizz Studio - designing a mobile-friendly interface